joakim/tarant-page/docs/Quick Start/thinking-in-tarant.md

 ## What are actors?

-First, let's start with the building blocks of tarant.
+First, let's start with the building blocks of Tarant.
 A good understanding of what actors are is important to design an application with all the advantages of the actor model.

 An actor **is an object**, in the broader sense of the concept.
 An actor, as objects, contain both data and behaviour.
 However, what makes an actor different from